khs0218/statin-myotoxicity-gwas/README.md

 ## Data availability

 Individual-level data are not redistributable.
-See the manuscript's Data and Code Availability statement for details on accessing UK Biobank and All of Us data, and for links to GWAS summary statistics deposited at Zenodo.
+See the manuscript's Data Access and Availability statement for details on accessing UK Biobank and All of Us data, and for links to GWAS summary statistics deposited at Zenodo.